 Software testing market is becoming very competitive and getting the job is even more difficult.
-For a single QA job positions recruiters are getting hundreds of quality assurance tester resumes.
+For a single QA job positions, recruiters are getting hundreds of quality assurance tester resumes.

 Does that make sense?
-To make a first good impression on prospective employer you must represent yourself effectively on first page of your resume, rather the first half page of your resume is very important to make or break it.
+To make a first good impression on the prospective employer you must represent yourself effectively on the first page of your resume, rather the first half page of your resume is very important to make or break it.

-I see so many candidates pay very little or no attention to write a good resume.
+I see so many candidates pay very little or no attention to writing a good resume.
 They just copy and paste others resume without even bothering to change the interests and hobbies.
-Remember, no matter how talented you are, if you don’t present your skills properly in resume, no one is going to see your talent.
+Remember, no matter how talented you are, if you don’t present your skills properly in the resume, no one is going to see your talent.

 How to Make a Great First Impression From Your Resume or CV?

-Many candidates write whole story about themselves without thinking what employer’s want.
+Many candidates write the whole story about themselves without thinking what employer’s want.
 First focus on employer’s need.
 Read the job openings carefully.
 Note down all the job requirements.
 Judge yourself based on these requirements.
-Prepare list of your skills matching with job requirement and highlight these skill on first page of your resume.
+Prepare the list of your skills matching with job requirement and highlight these skill on the first page of your resume.

 How to Maximize Your Chances of Getting an Interview Call?

 Make sure you have a clearly stated job objective mentioned on top of your resume.
 Keep it short one or two lines and avoid writing irrelevant cliches.
-Freshers always needs to keep different versions for different jobs.
-E.g.: If you are applying for software testing position highlight software testing skills at prominent place in your CV.
+Freshers always need to keep different versions for different jobs.
+E.g.: If you are applying for software testing position highlight software testing skills at a prominent place in your CV.